dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 The report contains a message and a code describing the actual error (See the [error codes](#error-codes) section for more information about errors).
 Additionally, the report includes the `trackerType` and `uid` which aims to describe where in the data the error was found.
 In this case, there was a `TRACKED_ENTITY` with the uid `Kj6vYde4LHh` which had a reference to a tracked entity type which was not found.

 >***Note 1***
->When refering to the `uid` of tracker objects, they are labeled as their object names in the payload.
+>When referring to the `uid` of tracker objects, they are labeled as their object names in the payload.
 For example, the `uid` of a tracked entity would in the payload have the name "trackedEntity".
 The same goes for "enrollment", "event" and "relationship" for enrollments, events and relationships respectively.

 >***Note 2***
 >If no uid is provided in the payload, the import process will generate new uids.
 This means the error report might refer to a uid that does not exist in your payload.